jlmelville/smallvis/docs/spectral.md

 affinities.

-* The [wikipedia page on Diffusion Maps](https://en.wikipedia.org/wiki/Diffusion_map) has one of the clearer statements of the procedure including the diffusion parameter, but confusingly redefines the matrix it's called $W$ as $L$, even though it was already using $L$ for an entirely different purpose.
+* The [wikipedia page on Diffusion Maps](https://en.wikipedia.org/wiki/Diffusion_map) has one of the clearer statements of the algorithm which includes the diffusion parameter, but confusingly redefines the matrix it's called $W$ as $L$, even though it was already using $L$ for an entirely different purpose.